Ferencz8/RepeatApp/README.md

-# RepeatApp - Short Description
+# RepeatApp - Note syncronization application - Short Description

 This is a note taking application.
 When the app is first istalled a "First Notebook" will be created, in which notes can be saved.
 Each note has to belong to a notebook.
 In order to distinguish different notes content they can be placed in other notebooks.
 A Notebooks has a name and a list of Notes.